InfinityRaider/SettlerCraft/buildings/Instructions.md

  - Chests and beds: invantories and beds are an important part of SettlerCraft's mechanics, make sure your building has the same amount of beds and inventories as the original default building.
  - Quarry: the quarry is a special building.
 The quarry hole has a specific size and position, this position MUST be the same regardless of building style.
 The ladders in the hole should also be placed identically.
  - Home location: the first three coordinates in the jsons define the home location relative to the building's origin (the coordinate with lowest x-, y- and z-values).
 When pathing towards a building, this is used as final waypoint, keep its location reasonable.
- - Fuzzy blocks: Some blocks (doors, levers, redstone, ...) can have multiple states, if you do not define these blocks as fuzzy, this will cause major overhead as builders will try to remove and replace those blocks.
+ - Fuzzy blocks: Some blocks (doors, levers, redstone, ... and BEDS: beds must be fuzzy) can have multiple states, if you do not define these blocks as fuzzy, this will cause major overhead as builders will try to remove and replace those blocks.
 To make a block fuzzy, simply toggle its fuzzy state.
+The reason beds have to be fuzzy is that their blockstate changes when someone is sleeping in it.
  - File structure: all building jsons are saved per style under src/main/resources/assets/settlercraft/buildings/<stylename>/<buildingtype>/<buildingname>, this is required for the files to be loaded from the code.
 The recommended way is to copy the default style and rename it.
 Then replace each json file one by one.